 We minimize the risks for pitfalls by presenting very promising preliminary results.
 Obviously, testing our proposed method on a larger and more diverse cohort may present new challenges.
 In the event that the similarity-based method will not deliver satisfactory results, we will explore a random-based re-grouping approach, which we have already begun to explore.
 In contrast to our similarity-based approach presented above, the channels will be re-grouped randomly.
 The motivation for this is our assumption that generating a "mess" in the channels order every nth epoch will enforce the learning architecture to be more robust and strengthen its abilities.

-AIM 2 – Exploring High-Order EMA Optimizers
+AIM 2: Exploring High-Order EMA Optimizers

 We hold a strong conviction that the implementation of a higher-order EMA optimization, capable of swiftly adapting to gradient variations and trends while minimizing lag, will substantially enhance model generalization.
 This, in turn, will diminish our reliance on diverse learning architectures and downstream tasks.